textkernel/oneui/CONTRIBUTING.md

 ### TypeScript

 ### Type definitions for Props and States
-Always use `interface` for type definitions Props and States.
-Interfaces are more “extendable” due to the support of declaration merging.
-It is useful when components supports native HTML props, for example:
+Always use `interface` when defining types for props and states.
+Interfaces are more "extendable" because of support for declaration merging.
+This is useful when components support native HTML props, for example:

 ```javascript
 interface Props extends <HTMLInputElement> {